 Transition to clean and smart transport

-Cleaner freight traffic and passenger traffic can both make a major contribution towards the mitigation of air pollution.
-Zuid-Holland is therefore involved in projects that aim to make inland shipping and public transport more sustainable and to create sustainable infrastructure: the CLINSH project, hydrogen buses and the N59 Energy Highway.
+Zuid-Holland is involved in projects that aim to make inland shipping and public transport more sustainable and to create sustainable infrastructure: the CLINSH project, the RH2INE program hydrogen buses and the N59 Energy Highway.

 Sustainable inland shipping: CLINSH